 You can begin following the course from the 13th September 2021.
 There will be an online graduation on the 10th of December.

 Between those dates, an engaging mix of theory, research and focus on practical techniques will be released in the form of lectures and workshops.
 You can mostly follow them when it suits you best.
 You will also take part in and online discussions and assessed seminars in small groups in October and November.

-If you are interested in military history; wanting an introduction to practical archaeology; intrigued by narratives and representations of conflict; looking to gain additional academic credits; from a military background and wanting to develop new skills, then this is the course for you!
+If you are interested in military history; wanting an introduction to practical archaeology; intrigued by narratives and representations of conflict; excited by the idea of learning alongside people from a military background or from such a background yourself and wanting to develop new skills, then this is the course for you!

 An impressive list of guest lecturers includes: